allanarpavao/dio-blog/README.md

-# DIO Bank
+# DIO Blog

-DIO Bank is a Flask-based web application that provides authentication and role management functionalities.
+DIO Blog is a Flask-based web application that provides authentication and role management functionalities.
 This project uses SQLAlchemy for database interactions and JWT for secure authentication.

 ## Project Structure
 ```